 Pupils in Year 6 are assessed against national standards in May.
 They take a series of tests (called SATs – Standard Assessment Tests) in Maths (3 papers in Arithmetic and reasoning), Reading (1 paper in comprehension) and Grammar (2 papers in spelling and grammar).

 Children’s raw test score is converted into a scaled score.
 Pupils who score 100 or more have achieved the national expectation.
 Pupils who score below 100 are working towards the national expectation.
 Pupil progress is also calculated using these scores.

 Pupils are also assessed in Writing and Science against a national assessment framework.
 These assessments are teacher judgements, but are often moderated by the local authority.
-As a Requiring Improvement school all our results in every subject and year group were moderated and checked by Dorset County Council last year.
+As a Requiring Improvement school all our results in every subject and year group have been moderated by the Local Authority in recent years.

-Our KS2 results were excellent last year and indicate that we are a rapidly improving school.
-We still have work to do ensuring that all our pupils make good or better progress, but the attainment of our pupils was one of the highest in the local area.
+Our KS2 results were strong last year and continue to demonstrate that we are a rapidly improving school since our Ofsted Inspection.
+Our Reading results were one of the highest in the local area.
+A key measure is how much progress children have made from their starting points.
+We still have work to do in ensuring that all our pupils make good or better progress and to raise the attainment of all pupils in Maths.